Prepping for Success

-My goal is find (and define) my abs to see a six pack by my 36th birthday. **EEEEK!… Only two more weeks!**
+My goal is to find (and define) my abs to see a six-pack by my 36th birthday. **EEEEK!… Only two more weeks!**

 I say “with a time frame” so you act on a sense of urgency and don’t put the goal off.
 A time frame ensures you stay on track.
 Set a big goal, but don’t set yourself up for failure.
 Make it attainable – the goal and the time frame to achieve it.
 Rome wasn’t built in a day…